Chapter Thirty-Three Boundaries

 “Using male dominance you exploited patriarchal violence against your fellow female classmates when you suggested you would tell your father and he would seek retribution against them.
 You perpetuated paternalistic violence against your fellow sisters.”

 “Yes, I did.
 I own it.
 It’s embarrassing.
 I’m ashamed.
 I sounded like that chick from The View.
 The one that was always blabbing about her daddy.
 No one liked her.
 Well, perhaps a few.
 She occasionally used her privilege as a tool of compassion to benefit those who were less fortunate, but rarely.
-Using her daddy to claim privilege and victim is just an ugly look.”
+Using her daddy to claim privilege and victim is just an ugly look and I don’t deny I’ve worn it occasionally.”

 “Were you ever complicit in the violence of others?”